Diet & Weight Loss

 Sara Pierson was at her wit’s end after years of counting calories.
 She needed a solution that would help her lose weight and keep it off.
 “Keto was like nothing I had ever heard of before and went against everything I had ever been taught,” the 25-year-old Missouri chef says.
 “It immediately struck my interest, and I was obsessed with learning as much as I possibly could about it.
 After all, I had nothing else to lose.”

 But lose, she did: In total, after six months, she’s down 40 pounds, on her way to 70.
 “I love that I don’t have to track my calories,” says Pierson, who shares her journey @ketonessparkletoo.
 “Intuitive eating has been a game changer.
 I never feel limited in what I can eat at all.
 If there is a non-keto meal I miss, I have been able to adapt it to be keto-friendly fairly easily, even holiday dinners.”
-Check out the 13 things doctors want you to know about the keto diet.
+Here are the 13 things doctors want you to know about the keto diet.

 “The keto Instagram community is so supportive”